 The best care starts with the best information

-Patients develop a red and painful rash that move from the torso to the arms and legs.
-Abdominal pain with nausea, vomiting and diarrhea are common, as are red, swollen eyes.
+Patients develop a red and painful rash that moves from the torso to the arms and legs.
+Abdominal pain with nausea, vomiting, and diarrhea are common, as are red, swollen eyes.
 Other important features include chest pain due to inflammation of the membrane surrounding the lungs or heart.
 In mild cases symptoms may resemble the Periodic Fever, Aphthous Stomatitis, Pharyngitis, Cervical Adenitis (PFAPA) syndrome.

 TRAPS is a rare disease, but since the gene defect was discovered, more patients have been diagnosed.
-The disease affects both males and females, and usually starts before the age of 10 years, but symptoms may start in late childhood, or even in adulthood.
+The disease affects both males and females, and usually starts before the age of ten years, but symptoms may start in late childhood or even in adulthood.
 The first cases were reported in patients from Irish-Scottish background; the disease has now been seen in almost all ethnic groups.

 It usually takes a physician expert in this disease to make the diagnosis.
-A physician will suspect TRAPS based on the clinical features, the physical examination and the family medical history.
+A physician will suspect TRAPS based on the clinical features, the physical examination, and family medical history.
 Blood tests will show signs of inflammation during, and often even between, episodes.
 Genetic tests are necessary to confirm the diagnosis.
 The physician will probably also test for other types of periodic fever syndromes.

-There is still no proven treatment to prevent or cure the disease.
-Non-specific anti-inflammatory agents—including steroids—help relieve symptoms, but long-term use of steroids can lead to serious side effects.
+There is no cure for the disease.
+Non-specific anti-inflammatory agents - including steroids - help relieve symptoms, but long-term use of steroids can lead to serious side effects.
 Etanercept (Enbrel, a medicine used to treat arthritis), which blocks the tumor necrosis factor, has been shown to be an effective treatment in some patients, either when given at the beginning of an attack or as a preventive medicine.
 However, the effect of etanercept tends to wear off with time.
-Medications that block interleukin-1, an important protein involved in inflammation, appear to be more effective.
+Medications that block interleukin-1, an important protein involved in inflammation, are more effective.
 These include anakinra (Kineret) and canakinumab (Ilaris).
 These medications are usually helpful even in those patients who do not respond well to etanercept.
 In rare cases medications that block interleukin-6, tocilizumab (Actemra) have also been helpful.
 Canakinumab has recently been labelled by the U.S. Food and Drug Administration (FDA) to treat this disease.

-Updated May 2015.
-Written by Philip Hashkes, MD, MSc and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated May 2017 by Philip Hashkes, MD, MSc and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
 This information is provided for general education only.

 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.